-The Newman Hispanic Scholar Program (NHSP) is designed to motivate Hispanic high school students by using an investigative hands-on integrated approach to help them graduate from high school.
+The Newman Hispanic Scholars Program (NHSP) is designed to motivate Hispanic high school students by using an investigative hands-on integrated approach to help them graduate from high school.
 It is hoped that the experience of taking classes on a college campus will encourage these students to complete high school and consider enrolling in college.
 In this manner, college becomes a positive and familiar experience, which ultimately becomes a desirable choice.

 The program is offered in response to the national concern about the high secondary school dropout rate for Hispanics compared to other racial or ethnic groups.
 Because Hispanic students are among the least likely to either graduate from high school or earn a college degree, dropping out forecloses a lifetime of opportunities and consequently makes it far more likely that their own children may be placed at risk.
 NHSP strives to prepare scientifically literate Hispanic citizens by planting dreams of higher education and ultimately a successful career for its participants.

 How to Apply

 - Complete and submit all application materials by December 11, 2015.

 - Mail or email a copy of your high school transcript

 - Mail or email a 200 word essay explaining why you believe you would be a good fit for the Newman Hispanic Scholars Program

 - See below for directions regarding where to mail or email your supplemental materials

 - To strengthen pre-college science education and address the needs of students during the critical years when concepts and attitudes are developed.